 Regardless, most of Iran's basic pharmaceutical needs in volume terms are manufactured locally, so the majority of the population is unlikely to be affected by the inability to buy foreign-made pharmaceuticals.
 The people who will be badly affected are patients in need of difficult-to-manufacture drugs that are unavailable from local companies.
-BMI believes that the inability to get these drugs into the country will result in an increase in medical tourism out of Iran, with those who can afford it likely to travel to facilities in Lebanon.
-It will also lead to an increase in black market parallel trading.
+BMI believes that the inability to get these drugs into the country will result in an increase in medical tourism out of Iran.